-We receive more inquiries for support of this product from own own customers as well as everyone else than any other issue hands down.
+We receive more inquiries for support of this product from own customers as well as everyone else than any other issue hands down.
 So we’ve created this diagram and a definitive guide for installing the m-Button.
-What follows is everything we know about it and the entirety of the technical support that we are able provide for it.
-There are many ways to go about it but there is only one recommended way which can be found in a single bold line in section 8.8 of the m-Unit manual version 2.3.
+What follows is everything we know about it and the entirety of the technical support that we are able to provide for it.
+There are many ways to go about it but there is only one recommended way that can be found in a single bold line in section 8.8 of the m-Unit manual version 2.3.

 Motogadget has its own support team that can be reached via their website through the link below.
 If you have a bad Motogadget product that is under warranty and requires replacement it must be returned directly to Motogadget for exchange, dealers no longer handle warranty exchanges or returns.
 Please see the link below for details.

 First things First, Download the most current version of the manual for your m-Unit.
 It is updated regularly and you can find the newest versions here.
 For specific issues use your CTRL+F search function with simple terms to locate specifics.

 THE M.BUTTON MUST BE LOCATED INSIDE A METAL HANDLEBAR TUBE.

 There is a good reason for this if you choose to deviate from that instruction all bets are off.
 The handlebars act as an RFI shield for the m-Button.
 The m-Button is a Digital CAN-BUS device and the signals it sends to the m-Unit are susceptible to Radio Frequency Interference (RFI) which most motorcycle ignition systems emit to some degree or another.

 1. Pre-drill holes for internal bar wiring, with one hole at the bottom center.
 Be sure to clean up edges to avoid wire chafing, we recommend using wire loom to protect the tiny wires.

 2. Run left side control wires from the right bar end.